 Our determined and committed leadership team and wider staff ensure that Pupil Premium funding and provision impacts achievement, attendance and pastoral care.
 This includes an identified governor having responsibility for Pupil Premium, the Principal and Assistant Principal responsible for monitoring provision and outcomes, and the wider staff team to implement and evaluate provision.
 The Principal and Assistant Principal regularly evaluate pupil premium outcomes compared to other pupils in school to ensure the correct strategies and provision are in place.

 At Willow Tree Primary School a yearly Pupil Premium Strategy Review is completed.
-The first review strategy will be completed in July 2022.
+The three year strategy was first reviewed in July 2022 and will be reviewed again in July 2023.

 For more information on how we have spent our Pupil Premium allocation, please click on the links below to download out annual report.